John Waterworth PhD, CPsychol, Professor of Informatics

 Embodied Interaction

-Our experiences are increasingly mediated through technological devices.
-This opens up a potential universe of altered sensations and perceptions of the world around us.
+Linking the body directly to interactive media (by sensing movements or physiological changes) can have a powerful experiential impact.
+Our experiences and actions are increasingly mediated through technological devices.
+This opens up a universe of possible altered sensations and perceptions of the world around us.

 Information Exploration